Helperbird/website/src/pages/features/zoom.md

 url: features/zoom/
 ---

-## About This Feature
+## What Is This Feature?

 Helperbird's Page & Text Magnifier makes it easy to zoom in on text and images on any web page.
-Whether you need to make things bigger for better readability or visibility, this tool lets you adjust the zoom to suit your needs.
+Whether you need larger text for better readability or want to focus on a specific section, this tool lets you adjust the zoom level to suit your needs.

+The zoom stays consistent as you move between pages, so you don’t have to keep readjusting it.
+It’s a simple way to improve visibility and focus while browsing.

 ---

-## Benefits
+## What Are the Benefits of This Feature?

-**Better Readability**
-Make text and images larger so they are easier to see and read.
+**Better Readability:** Make text and images larger so they’re easier to see and read.

-**Consistent Zoom**
-The zoom level stays the same as you move from page to page, so you don’t have to keep adjusting it.

-**Improved Focus**
+**Consistent Zoom:** Keep the same zoom level as you navigate different pages.

-Zooming in can help remove distractions, making it easier to focus on what’s important.
+**Improved Focus:** Zooming in helps remove distractions and lets you focus on what matters.

-**Easy to Use**
-Just a few clicks to zoom in or out, making it simple for anyone to adjust the size of the text and images.
+**Easy to Use:** Adjust the size of text and images with just a few clicks.

 ---

+## Who Is It For?

+**Users with Visual Impairments:** Make content easier to see without straining your eyes.

+**Students and Professionals:** Zoom in on small text in documents or reports for better clarity.

+**Casual Browsers:** Adjust text or image sizes to make reading more comfortable.

+**Anyone Needing Better Visibility:** Great for improving readability on busy or cluttered web pages.

+---

 ## Features

-**Control Zoom Level**
-Easily zoom in and out to get the perfect size for text and images.

-**Consistent Browsing**
+**Control Zoom Level:** Adjust the size of text and images to the perfect level.

-Keep the same zoom level as you move between pages.
+**Consistent Browsing:** Maintain the same zoom setting as you move between pages.

-**Remove Clutter**
-Zooming in can help clear away distractions on busy web pages.
+**Reduce Clutter:** Focus on the content that matters by zooming in on busy web pages.

-**Simple to Use**
-Adjusting the zoom is easy and quick, with just a few clicks. `
+**Simple to Use:** Quickly zoom in or out with just a few clicks.

+---

+## Is This a Free Feature?

+Yes, this feature is free for all Helperbird users.